KILowrey/my-in-class-junk/README.md

 * go though conditional demo 2 at home (3.1) (03-JavaScript. not here)
 * do 13-Bands.html (from me)
 * look into doing 21-RandomNumbers.html at home

+* go over 27-MyFirstFunctions more until you totally get it Kira!
+* try out the locationredirect thing